Riddarvid/BoFunComplexitySubclasses/Notes/Exploration of classes/Analysis of classes.md

 Generalizing to n bits, we can see that the maximum number of ones will always be n, and the minimum will be 0, resulting in 2^(n + 1) possible symmetric functions with n bits.

+Threshold functions are a subset of symmetric functions.
+This means that we can express more functions with Symmetric.
 ## Monotonic functions

 For 2 bits we find that the number of boolean functions is 6, simply by starting with a Hasse diagram where all nodes have truth value 0 and then exploring which nodes can change truth value and still be monotonic.